maheshshinde/PaymentGateway/readme.md

 *	**AWS Elastic Beanstalk**: Similar to Azure App Service, Elastic Beanstalk provides a platform for deploying and managing web applications.
 *	**Amazon ECS**: For containerized deployments, Amazon Elastic Container Service (ECS) or Amazon Elastic Kubernetes Service (EKS) can be used.
 *	**AWS Lambda**: Like Azure Functions, AWS Lambda enables serverless microservices.
-*	**Amazon RDS**: For managed relational databases, you can use Amazon RDS, and for NoSQL databases, consider Amazon DynamoDB.
+*	**Amazon RDS**: For managed relational databases, can use Amazon RDS, and for NoSQL databases, like Amazon DynamoDB.